wizbanicus/clubhouse/README.md

     * However each organisation is totally separate from others (no crossover).

 NO WARANTY OR LIABILITY
-  * Free and open source offered without warranty noor accepting any liability for use!
+  * Free and open source offered without warranty nor accepting any liability for use!
+  * Please note licences for Twitter Bootstrap and Date Range Picker.